 Can You Paint Your Home Windows?

-Preparation
+Preparation Is Key

-Carefully consider the condition of the frames before going ahead with the project.
-Inspect interior window frames as well as exterior window frames.
+Carefully consider the condition of the frames before moving forward with the project.
+Inspect both interior and exterior window frames.
 In some cases, old, flakey paint might have to be stripped down to the bare wood.
-Be wary of using a metal paint stripping tool as these can create divots in wooden window frames or cause cracks to widen.
-Exposed, dry, chipped glass putty might need repairing or replacing.

-Conduct the finger-tip test.
-If you can flick off bits of dry paint or putty with your finger, or if bits of it crumble or fall out, it will probably need to be removed and replaced.
+If so, you will probably need to remove and replace it.
 Although this will add days to the job, don’t revert to just painting over the cracks.
 Doing so will likely haunt you.
 The minimum preparation for all frames is light sanding and cleaning.
-Once metal frames have been sanded, they will first need a coat of anti-rust oxidant before you paint the frame.

-Over the years there have been changes in Volatile Organic Compounds (VOC) regulations.
+Over the years, Volatile Organic Compounds (VOC) regulations have changed.
 VOCs are hazardous toxins found in solvent-based paints that contribute to emissions in the atmosphere.
-New legislation sets out strict guidelines for the amount of VOCs allowed in coatings applied to buildings, their trims, fittings, and associated structures.
-Consequently, solvent-based paints are no longer dominant and have been surpassed by water-based paint (WBP).
-Water-based paint is also a paint that can be used for the exterior of your home.
-There are now water-based paint options that cover the full range of coating products, from primers and paints to varnishes and stains, wall, wood, and metal paints.
+The new legislation sets out strict guidelines.
+Its guidelines regulate the amount of VOCs allowed in coatings applied to buildings, trims, fittings, and associated structures.

-Advantages of water-based paint (WBP)
+Advantages of Water-based Paint (WBP)

 Water-based paint can be used on all types of frames.
 However, WBPs are especially good for windows with wood trim.
 Here are some of the advantages of water-based paint: